header 1

 Comments

-Just published a book "Through a Geologist's Len". a positive project following some serious medical issues.
-On the mend and getting back to learning more about photography.
+I just published a book, "Through a Geologist's Len,." a positive project following serious medical issues.
+I'm on the mend and getting back to learning more about photography.

 Gregory's Latest Interactions